Free Shipping Australia-wide on orders over $100

 • When selecting a sleeping bag for your baby, choose one with a fitted neck and armholes but no hood - it should be impossible for your baby to slip down inside the sleeping bag.

-Some sleeping bags have a TOG (thermal overall grade) rating which can help you select the right weight of bag for the temperature.
-These sleeping bags often come with guidelines as to how to dress your baby underneath the sleeping bag - however this is just a guide.
+Some sleeping bags have a TOG (thermal overall grade) rating, which can help you select the right weight of bag for the temperature.
+These sleeping bags often come with guidelines as to how to dress your baby underneath the sleeping bag; however, this is just a guide.

 Red Nose does not recommend a specific room temperature for healthy babies, and instead suggests that dressing your baby appropriately for the temperature of the room, placing them down to sleep on their back and keeping their head and face uncovered is the best way to ensure they're comfortable and prevent them from overheating.